The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Yeah, that's a lost art.

-It's that's a cool idea you have, Barrington.
+That's a cool idea you have, Barrington.

 We don't do it that way anymore.

-We don't do it that way like I was listening.
+We don't do it that way.

 How do you expect to grow as a nation?

-How do you expect to have some type of carotery as a nation when it is obvious now that we have a lot of outside enemies and outside forces looking forward to our demise?
+How do you expect to have some type of caroly as a nation when it is obvious now that we have a lot of outside enemies and outside forces looking forward to our demise?

-How do you expect for us to come together when you don't simply want to listen and understand people and understand why they feel the way that they feel because it's a reason people think the way they think, it's a reason people go on throughout life and behave the way that they do, and if we don't understand it, at least try to understand it, we're gonna forever be at odds with each other and be in a stagnant position.
+How do you expect for us to come together when you don't simply want to listen and understand people and understand why they feel the way that they feel?

 And my biggest belief is stagnancy is death.

-If you don't move, you don't move forward or move it any type of way, you're treading water is the same as drowning.
+If you don't move, you don't move forward or move in any type of way.

-Correct, Frank Underwood, House of Cards.
+Frank Underwood, House of Cards.

-And I wanted to I wanted to ask you, or I just wanted to mention too, like just to put some some perspective on this, because the censorship thing is obviously happening in a in a formal way on big tech from government influence as well as you know corporate uh influence, and it also happens individually, right?
+I wanted to ask you, or I just wanted to mention too, like just to put some perspective on this, because the censorship thing is obviously happening in a formal way on big tech from government influence as well as corporate influence.

-We choose who we censor in our lives, and uh, but but from an institutional standpoint throughout all of written history, when has censorship been done by the good guy, never working never, never, never.
+But from an institutional standpoint, throughout all of written history, when has censorship been done by the good guy?

-You don't have to censor the truth because you only have to censor lies, first of all, and in the best censorship for a lie is the truth, because if everything's on the table, the truth always wins eventually.
+You don't have to censor the truth because you only have to censor lies, first of all.

-Sometimes it's messy and it's hairy, and you have to fucking invade Normandy, right?
+Sometimes it's messy and it's hairy and you have to fucking invade Normandy, right?

 But ultimately, it pans out, right?

-Let the boys fight in the schoolyard on Saturday at noon, you know.
+Let the boys fight in the schoolyard on Saturday at noon, you know?

-But you think about what censorship really is, what's happening if it if this was happening in your family, right?
+What's happening if this was happening in your family, right?

 It's not sustainable.